Phoenix Wrongful Death Lawyer

 Seeking Justice After a Wrongful Death in Phoenix

 Phoenix personal injury cases seek compensation when you have suffered a loss or injury because of someone else’s wrongful actions.
-In this case, the personal injury your family has suffered is the loss of a family member with whom you had a close, loving relationship.
-The untimely death of a loved one has a devastating effect on a family.
-It hurts you financially, and families will never be the same, collectively and individually.
+In a wrongful death claim, the loss your family has suffered is the death of a loved one.
+The untimely death of a family member has a devastating effect.
+It hurts you financially, and families are never the same.

-Filing a wrongful death action means that your family must prove that someone else caused your loved one’s death.
-Like every other personal injury case, you demonstrate that someone else should be liable by proving that they were negligent.
-To achieve this, your experienced attorney must prove that someone else acted unreasonably under the circumstances.
+Filing a wrongful death action means your family must prove that someone else caused your loved one's death.
+Like every personal injury case, you demonstrate liability by proving negligence.
+Your attorney must show that someone else acted unreasonably under the circumstances.

 Here are some examples of things that courts may consider negligence in a wrongful death case: